Eliminating the LIGO bounds on primordial black hole dark matter

-\textbf{\emph{Acknowledgments}}---We thank S\'ebastien Clesse for helpful comments on the manuscript.
+We thank S\'ebastien Clesse for helpful comments on the manuscript and Lang Lui for spotting a sign typo.
 This article has been assigned the document number LIGO-P2000304.
 The work of AK was partially supported by Shota Rustaveli National Science Foundation of Georgia (SRNSFG) through the grant DI-18-335.
 The work of M.S. is supported in part by the Science and Technology Facility Council (STFC), United Kingdom, under the research grant ST/P000258/1.